core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A security group is identified by a Group Identifier (Gid) specific to the chosen security solution, for example a key identifier.
 The "NoSec" security group is typically identified by the absence of any Gid or any security-related data structures in the CoAP message.
 -->

-### Group Creation and Membership ###
+### Group Creation and Membership ### {#sssec-group-creation}
 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port 5683.
 Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the group's associated UDP port.
 These endpoints/devices are the group members.
 The configuring entity can be, for example, a local application with pre-configuration, a user, a software developer, a cloud service, or a local commissioning tool.
 Also, the devices sending CoAP requests to the group in the role of CoAP client need to be configured with the same information, even though they are not necessarily group members.
 One way to configure a client is to supply it with a CoAP Group URI.
 The IETF does not define a mandatory, standardized protocol to accomplish CoAP group creation. {{RFC7390}} defines an experimental protocol for configuration of group membership for unsecured group communication, based on JSON-formatted configuration resources.

 To create an application group, a configuring entity may configure a resource (name) or set of resources on a CoAP endpoint, such that a request sent by a configured CoAP client with a configured URI path will be processed by one or more CoAP servers that have the same URI path configured - i.e. the application group members.

+To create a security group, a configuring entity defines a set of group properties including the crytpographic algorithms and parameters used in the group, as well as additional information relevant throughout the group life-cycle, including the group name and description.
+This task MAY be entrusted to a dedicated administrator, that interacts with a Group Manager as defined in {{chap-oscore}}.
+After that, security material to protect group communications has to be generated, as compatible with the specified group configuration.

-To create a security group, selected CoAP endpoints are configured with the same security material in case communication is secured within the group.
-The part of the process that involves secure distribution of group keys MAY use standardized communication with a Group Manager as defined in {{chap-oscore}}.
+To participate in a security group, CoAP endpoints have to be configured with the group security material used to protect communications in the associated application/CoAP groups.
+The part of the process that involves secure distribution of group security material MAY use standardized communication with a Group Manager as defined in {{chap-oscore}}.
 For unsecure group communication using the "NoSec" security group, any CoAP endpoint may become a group member at any time: there is no (central) configuring entity that needs to provide the security material for this group.
 This means that group creation and membership cannot be tightly controlled for the "NoSec" group.

 The configuration of groups and membership may be performed at different moments in the life-cycle of a device; for example during product (software) creation, in the factory, at a reseller, on-site during first deployment, or on-site during a system reconfiguration operation.